Laurel van der Wal: Legacy

+Van der Wal's pioneering work with mice in rocket nose cones paved the way for human space flight.
+She originated the Project MIA study of the physiological effects of space flight on mice in U.S. rockets.
+She also worked on escape and recovery systems and the design of human spaceflight.

-In addition to her work in the field of engineering, Laurel van der Wal was appointed to the Los Angeles Board of Airport Commissioners, in 1961, and served as a commissioner until 1967.
+Van der Wal was the first woman appointed to the Los Angeles Board of Airport Commissioners, in 1961, and served as a commissioner until 1967.
 In 1968, she served as Los Angeles International Airport's planner.